kildom/con-reg-exp/docs/overview.md

 ## Unicode Property

 Character class that matches specific unicode property uses `property` (alias `prop`) keyword followed by actual property enclosed in `< >`.

+This only works if the `unicode` property is set.

 ```javascript
 let hasNonEnglishLetters = vre`lookahead not [A-Z] prop<Letter>`.test(input);